 Similarly, consumers should discuss experience and dedication with a prospective realtor.
 Many firms hire as many agents as possible in order to enhance the quantity of their closed transactions.
 If a firm has 100 real estate agents who work sporadically but manage to close 1 or 2 deals a year, this is a lucrative business.
 However, this business model is practiced without any regard for the well being of the consumer.
 Our recommendation: interview your agent during the middle of a weekday: if your agent can’t make the interview, then it’s very likely that real estate is their second career, which is a bad sign.

 Real estate transactions are full of land mines.
 Choose an agent who is honest, experienced and dedicated.
-Achieve Realty is very picky about our hiring practices.
+Achieve Realty is very selective about our hiring practices.
 Each of our agents is a reflection of the firm's high standards of professionalism.
-Our agents, on average, have been practicing real estate for over 12 years.
+Our agents, on average, have been practicing real estate for over 15 years.
 This translates into many more smooth, professional experiences with our agents.